SigurdSundberg/FYS3150/README.md

 ### Project 1
 This project is on numerical precision and runtime.
 Used as a base to measure this was the one dimensional Poisson equation.

+### Project 2
+This project is on numerical methods for finding eigenvalues and eigenvectors.
+The methods implemented here are Bisection method and the Jacobi method.
+We compare run times and looking at number of iterations between the methods.
+And applying the methods to a classical mechanics problem and quantum mechanics problem.